-Competitiveness at the International Level
+Competitiveness at the international level

-Competitiveness at the international level refers to the ability of the industry to become integrated into international trade, efficiently maintaining trade relationships.
-This implies implementation of government policies oriented toward the formation of commercial capital.
-These policies would include trade agreements and programs for the prevention of disloyal competition and contraband, which affect growth of domestic industry (Villarreal and Villarreal 2002).
-For the evaluation of commercial capital, the following indicators were considered: real exchange rate, imported produce and agricultural inputs, contraband of agricultural products, governmental support for exporting and export documentation of tomatoes.
+18 Competitiveness at the international level refers to the ability of the industry to become integrated evaluation of commercial capital, the following indicators were considered: real exchange rate, imported produce and agricultural inputs, contraband of agricultural products, governmental support for exporting and export documentation of tomatoes.
 The commercial capital index was 4.4 (Tables 4 and 5).
 Real exchange rate is one of the most important variables in the formation of commercial capital, affecting relative prices of the economy.
 The real exchange rate must be permanently competitive.
 In recent years in Mexico, the exchange rate has been used as an inflationary anchor, an instrument to stabilize prices.
 This inflationary anchor was achieved at the expense of increasing overvaluation of the peso, which was reported to be 15% by August 2008, although Calva (2007) stated that by November 2007 Mexico had accumulated an overvaluation of 31.2%.
 Indeed, in the last few months, because of the financial crisis, the exchange rate has been highly volatile.
 In the case of our evaluation of protected agriculture in Zacatecas, the real exchange rate indicator was 4.9.
 This suggests that the exchange rate has affected exports, a situation that could change in virtue of the world financial crisis.
 In terms of the impact of imports of produce and agricultural inputs, growers did not express feeling threatened by tomato imports.
 However, they recognize that fresh produce imports constitute serious competition on the domestic market.
 Export growers also expressed concern for non-tariff barriers to marketing tomatoes in the US, especially during periods of excess supply.
 Acquiring imported inputs is costly despite the subsidized exchange rate.
 Regarding contraband of agricultural products, the growers believe that it does not affect their permanence on the market.
 Export-oriented enterprises declared that documenting their produce for export is not problematic.
 Those that sell only on the domestic market, however, expressed a lack of knowledge on this matter.